np-guard/netpol-analyzer/README.md

       --explain                       Enhance the analysis of permitted connectivity with explainability information --exposure                      Enhance the analysis of permitted connectivity with exposure analysis -f, --file string                   Write output to specified file --focusworkload       string    Focus connections of specified workload(s) in the output, supports comma-separated names (workload name format: <workload-name> or <workload-namespace/workload-name>)
+      --focusworkload-peer  string    Focus connections of specified workload(s) with this peer(s), applies only when focusworkload is used; supports comma-separated names (focusworkload-peer name format is same as focusworkload)
-      --focus-direction string        Focus connections of specified workload on one direction, applies only when focusworkload is used; must be one of ingress,egress
+      --focus-direction     string    Focus connections of specified workload(s) on one direction, applies only when focusworkload is used; must be one of ingress,egress
   -h, --help                          help for list -o, --output string                 Required output format; must be one of txt,json,dot,csv,md (default "txt")

 Global Flags:
   -c, --context     string    Kubernetes context to use when evaluating connections in a live cluster
       --dirpath     string    Resources dir path when evaluating connections from a dir --fail                  fail on the first encountered error -k, --kubeconfig  string    Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet                 runs quietly, reports only severe errors and results -v, --verbose               runs with more informative messages printed to log
 ```

 ### Diff command